graphile-contrib/postgraphile-plugin-connection-filter/README.md

 ## Plugin Options

-When using PostGraphile as a library, the following plugin options can be passed via `graphileBuildOptions` (called `graphqlBuildOptions` in PostGraphile 4.0.0-alpha2.20 and earlier):
+When using PostGraphile as a library, the following plugin options can be passed via `graphileBuildOptions`:

 ### connectionFilterAllowedOperators